AndrewEllis93/Print-Tuning-Guide/articles/determining_max_speeds_accels.md

 The macro is available [:page_facing_up:here.](/macros/TEST_SPEED.cfg)

-This macro will home, QGL *(if your printer uses QGL / has not yet done a QGL)*, move the toolhead in a test pattern at the specificed speeds/accels, and home again.
+This macro will home, QGL*, move the toolhead in a test pattern at the specificed speeds/accels, and home again.
+- **If your printer uses QGL / has not yet done a QGL.
+This is important, as a contorted gantry can cause alignment issues and skipping.*

 You will [:pushpin:watch, listen, and compare the terminal output from before/after.](#determining-if-skipping-occured)